-There are several video ad formats to choose from in AdWords, and each offers unique opportunities for you to attract customers with creative messages.
+There are several video ad formats to choose from in Google Ads, and each offers unique opportunities for you to attract customers with creative messages.
 That's why it's important to know your audience and think about the best way to reach them.
 We'll give you some tips on the basic parts of any video ad: content and text.

 Engaging content is always a winner, and finding ways to drive traffic to related videos that you also own — or content on your website that's especially relevant to your video ad — will keep viewers coming back for more.

 Because there are multiple ad formats, we've organized our suggestions to build successful and relevant ads into the following groups: